765 742 9066 Toggle Nav

 Protecting Your Customers and Business

 Small businesses aren’t small business in Indiana.
 Did you know there are over 500,000 small businesses in our state?
-And nearly half of all Hoosier employees work in the small business sector, according to the U.S. Small Business Administration last year.
+And nearly half of all Hoosier employees work in the small business sector, according to the Indiana Destination Development Corporation.
 At BB&C, we are passionate about helping these companies thrive.
 We consider it part of our job to protect and guide Indiana business owners.
 That’s why today we want to talk to you about two hot topics for anyone running a business: online terms of use agreements and privacy policies.

 With nearly all companies having an online presence these days, business owners need to be aware of the ever-changing landscape around privacy and data.
 Current regulations, guidelines, and legal precedents arise frequently and it can feel hard to keep up.
 Creating online legal agreements for your business to address these issues is a smart move.